Your embroidery journey begins here

 Beanies

-Wider but short height – best suited for bold text or horizontal logos.
+Wider but shorter height – best suited for bold text or horizontal logos.

 Bucket hats

-A slightly larger area with horizontal space for clean, simple graphics.
+Slightly larger with a horizontal space for clean, simple graphics.

 New: Large embroidery area (select products)

-This larger area is available on select apparel items (e.g., some jackets, hoodies, sweatshirts).
+This larger area is available on select apparel items (some jackets, hoodies, and sweatshirts).

-• It appears as an additional option in the Product Creator.
+It will appear as an additional option in the Product Creator.
 Merchants can choose between this or the standard 4 × 4 inches during product setup.

-Use the Product Creator to preview each item’s embroidery zone.
-Position and scale may differ based on garment style, so always double-check alignment and spacing.
+Make sure to preview your design mockups on each item’s embroidery zone.
+The position and scale may differ based on garment style, so always double-check alignment and spacing.

 The digitization process